-Observations from microwave imagers and sounders can be assimilated using an all-sky approach which unifies clear-sky, cloudy, and precipitation-affected radiances in one observation operator, using RTTOV-SCATT for the radiative transfer, which is capable of modelling the effects of multiple scattering from hydrometeors.
+Observations from microwave imagers and sounders can be assimilated using an all-sky approach which unifies clear-sky, cloudy, and precipitation-affected radiances in one observation operator, using RTTOV-SCATT for the radiative transfer.
+RTTOV-SCATT is capable of modelling the effects of multiple scattering from hydrometeors.
 Three classes of microwave data are addressed by the all-sky route, with sometimes more than one class of data in the same instrument:

-- (i) Microwave imagers AMSR-2, GMI and some channels of SSMIS are actively assimilated and WINDSAT and SSM/I are passively monitored, though only over oceans and only for latitudes equatorward of 60° - (ii) Microwave humidity sounders such as MHS and some channels of SSMIS are actively assimilated over land, ocean and sea-ice. - (iii) Microwave temperature sounders such as channels 1-5 of AMSU-A and some channels of SSMIS are monitored, but not assimilated.
-AMSU-A observations are assimilated actively through the clear-sky route.
+- (i) Microwave imagers-AMSR2, GMI, MWRI, and some channels of SSMIS are actively assimilated; WINDSAT and SSM/I are passively monitored, though only over oceans and only for latitudes equatorward of 60° - (ii) Microwave humidity sounders-MHS, MWHS-2 channels 11-15, and some channels of SSMIS are actively assimilated over land, ocean and sea-ice - (iii) Microwave temperature sounders-AMSU-A channels 5-14 and MWHS-2 channels 2-7 are assimilated over land, ocean and sea-ice with few exceptions

 All-sky observations follow a path through the IFS code that is slightly different from that for clear-sky radiance observations, though the observation operator runs under HOP and OBSOP_RAD rather than under the model physics, as previously.
 However, the observation operator requires a number of diagnostic variables (e.g. precipitation flux and fraction) that come from the moist physics parametrizations and require a model timestep to have been run before they can be made available in observation space.
 These fields are generated in CALLPAR, stored in the GFL arrays and interpolated to observation space like any other model field required by an observation operator, using the GOM arrays.
 The main difference is that there is no interpolation: the observation operator gets the model profile at the grid point closest to the observation.
+An exception to this is temperature sounders such as AMSU-A, which use slant-path radiative transfer (Bormann, 2017) via 2D GOM arrays.

-All-sky assimilation can be switched on in PrepIFS by means of switches for individual sensors, e.g. LSSMI, LAMSRE, LTMI, LSSMIS etc. For all-sky AMSU-A and MHS, which can run in parallel to clear-sky assimilation, there is a separate switch LAMSUA_ALLKSY or LMHS_ALLSKY.
+All-sky assimilation can be switched on in PrepIFS by means of switches for individual sensors, e.g. LAMSR2, LGMI, LSSMIS etc. For all-sky AMSU-A and MHS, which can run in parallel to clear-sky assimilation, there is a separate switch LAMSUA_ALLSKY or LMHS_ALLSKY.
 Comprehensive scientific documentation of the all-sky approach can be found in Bauer et al. (2010), Geer et al. (2010), Geer and Bauer (2011), Geer and Bauer (2012) and Geer et al. (2014).